 Operating and Non-operating Revenues and Expenses.
 Proprietary funds distinguish operating revenues and expenses from non-operating items.
 Operating revenues and expenses generally result from providing services in connection with a proprietary fund's principal ongoing operations.
 The principal operating revenues of the Authority include general memberships and EDA Partners.
-Operating expenses include personnel costs, contractual services, and expenses include personnel costs, contractual services, and expenses related to special projects.
-All revenues and expenses not meeting this definition are reported as non-operating revenues and expenses.
+Operating expenses include personnel costs, contractual services, and expenses include personnel costs, contractual services, and expenses not meeting this definition are reported as non-operating revenues and expenses.